 To hold your monopod steady, stand with your feet planted about the same width as your shoulders.
 Put the monopod around this same measurement away from your body, so that it forms a triangle with your feet.

 Putting a little pressure on the monopod, by leaning slightly, will help to hold it steady.
+There are lots more tips of this nature in this article on Monopod best use: top tips for a stable set-up in all conditions

 Of course it is an extra piece of kit to carry, but the monopods do fold down.
 Most are constructed from very light materials.